 But using NEM boxes was not possible because it was prevented by the very forward and also too low position of the drawbars (because of the bogies).
 It was also necessary to ensure the train’s electrical continuity.

-I first tried a complicated system of double connector extensions, which would have made it possible to turn a car without reversing its polarity.
+I first tried a complicated system of double connector extensions, which would have made it possible to turn a coach without reversing its polarity.
 But it was useless for such a train whose composition in service is normally immutable.

 NB: if you are interested in knowing what I tried with the Ribu drawbars, you can consult this page.